USC-IGC/Corpus-Callosum-Tool/README.md

   * Create a text file with all the subject id's of T1's to be processed and put the path to the text file on line 18.
   * Add the model directory on line 21.
   * Set the output path folder where all the results would be generated.
-* Run all the steps one by one (Step 1,3 and 4 on CPU and 2 on GPU only).
+* Run all the steps one at a time and sequentially (Step 1,3 and 4 on CPU and 2 on GPU only).
+* Before running Step 2, make sure to change the available node on line 11 in generate_segmentations.py file.
 * The final output will be metrics_qc.csv in the output folder which will have all the metrics and whether the segmentations were accurate/fail.